Have you ever wondered what it would be like to stand in the shadow of the Moon?

 The Sun rules over our planetary system and is our main source of light and heat.
 It occupies a prominent place in cultures around the world, has shaped our sense of time, and remains a gateway to better understand the universe.
 Join the Adler in celebrating the Sun and solar observing throughout the centuries.

-Celebrate the partial solar eclipse this fall at the Adler Planetarium!
-During our free outdoor Eclipse Encounter ’23 event on October 14, 2023, we’ll have activities around the outside of the planetarium where attendees will be encouraged to walk around, hang out, and observe the sky while the eclipse is happening.
+Celebrate the partial solar eclipse this spring at the Adler Planetarium!
+During our free outdoor Eclipse Encounter ’24 event on April 8, 2024, we’ll have activities around the outside of the planetarium where attendees will be encouraged to walk around, hang out, and observe the sky while the eclipse is happening.

 Thanks To Our Sponsors